 In our schools where there is a push-in/pull-out model in place to support English development, the English language teacher and classroom teacher collaborate around units, making language goals together for each reading and writing unit of study.
 Students are expected to do work in all units in English, with the support of one to one work and small group instruction to help scaffold the language acquisition.

-The Project focuses especially on supporting both classroom and non classroom teachers to assess language proficiency.
-Staff developers work closely with these groups of teachers, helping them use both language assessments and ongoing assessments in the classroom to determine students’ needs around learning English.
+The Project focuses especially on supporting teachers’ assessment of language proficiency.
+Staff developers work closely with groups of teachers, helping them use both language assessments and ongoing assessments in the classroom to determine students’ needs around learning English.
 Staff developers also give attention to the many other assessments that teachers need to navigate.
 Together, teachers and staff developers consider what general language goals to set for the entire class and which to set for individual students.

 Staff developers also work with teams in school buildings to design language goals in reading and writing workshops.
 We want to help build social language for our beginning speakers and to help ensure that as students become stronger speakers, we continue to help teachers build curriculum and practice in the classroom that develops more academic language.
 Staff developers work with teachers to design curriculum, methods and structures in the classroom that are suitable for their students and that will ensure that kids not only participate in classroom instruction, acquiring literacy skills, but also learn English.
 Together, staff developers and teachers examine the use of visuals, oral language rehearsal, partnerships, and powerful demonstrations (among other methods) to respond to the linguistic and literacy needs in a classroom.

 We help teachers understand that new arrivals especially need to be integrated into the social life of a classroom so that they learn social English, which is something they can absorb from immersion and from peers.
 Once a child has progressed so that he or she needs to learn academic English, that student will benefit enormously from intensive small group instruction, which we help teachers provide.
-Every unit of study in reading and writing can have a language component, so that, for example, as students learn to write narratives, they can work in the tense that they are currently working on acquiring, whether that be present tense, present progressive or even past tense.
+Every unit of study in reading and writing can have a language component, so that, for example, as students learn to write focused narratives, they can also learn about verb tense.

 The Project offers a series of workshops on topics that are especially relevant to teachers whose classrooms brim with English Language Learners.